Generative AI at Work: Generative AI and Large Language Models

 Finally, general-purpose LLMs can be further ``fine-tuned'' to generate output that matches the priorities of any specific setting \citep{ouyangTrainingLanguageModels2022, liuSummaryChatGPTGPT42023}.
-For example, an LLM may generate several potential responses to a given query, but some of them may be factually incorrect or biased.
-To discipline this model, human evaluators can rank these outputs to train a reward function prioritizes some responses over others.
-Such refinements can significantly improve model quality but making a general-purpose model better suited to its specific application \citep{ouyangTrainingLanguageModels2022}.
+For example, a model trained to generate social media content would benefit from receiving labeled data that contain not just the content of a post or tweet, but also information on the amount of user engagement it received.
+Similarly, an LLM may generate several potential responses to a given query, but some of them may be factually incorrect or contain toxic language.
+To discipline this model, human evaluators can rank these outputs to train a reward function that prioritizes desirable responses.
+These types of refinements can significantly improve model quality by making a general-purpose model better suited to its specific application \citep{ouyangTrainingLanguageModels2022}.

 Together, these innovations have generated meaningful improvements in model performance.
 The Generative Pre-trained Transformer (GPT) family of models, in particular, has attracted considerable media attention for their rapidly expanding capabilities.\footnote{For instance, GPT-4 has recently been shown to outperform humans in taking the US legal bar exam \citep{liuSummaryChatGPTGPT42023, bubeck2023sparks, GPT4TechnicalReport2023}.}